STADIE RESEARCH GROUP

 - HIGH-PRESSURE HYDROGEN STORAGE At pressures above 10 MPa (~100 atm) at room temperature, hydrogen becomes significantly non-ideal... [continued here]

-- ZEOLITE-TEMPLATED CARBON Synthesized by chemical vapor deposition (CVD) within the pores of a zeolite template (a crystalline, microporous tectoaluminosilicate material), ZTCs are... [continued here]
+- ZEOLITE-TEMPLATED CARBON Synthesized by chemical vapor deposition (CVD) within the pores of a zeolite template, ZTCs are a novel class of 3D carbon materials warped out of the 2D... [continued here]

 - E. Billeter, D. McGlamery, M. Aebli, L. Piveteau, M. V. Kovalenko, N. P. Stadie, “Bulk Phosphorus-Doped Graphitic Carbon” Chem.
 Mater., 30 (14), 4580-4589 (2018) [link]